Official Website of

 Lisa Martino -Taylor

 Dr. Lisa Martino-Taylor is a public sociologist at Southern Illinois University Edwardsville.
 Dr. Martino-Taylor has worked on issues of heavy metals poisoning in Herculaneum, Missouri, testified before Congress in Lima, Peru about the lead poisoning of children by the Doe Run Mining Company in La Oroya, worked with residents near Times Beach and in Ellisville, Missouri regarding dioxin and PCB contamination related to Agent Orange production, and organized and engaged in ethnographic research in Ferguson, Missouri.
 Martino-Taylor earned her doctorate in Sociology at the University of Missouri-Columbia and researches issues related to social and environmental justice, inequality, social movements, elite deviance, and U.S. military development and testing of chemical, biological and radiological weapons.
-Martino-Taylor serves on the Board of Directors of the Lentz Peace Research Association, and recently joined the Board of Directors of the Radiation and Public Health Project.
+Martino-Taylor serves on the Board of Directors of the Radiation and Public Health Project in New York.

 Behind the Fog